merehan1111/mitches-task/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Tasks Completed

+- Implemented responsiveness across all screen sizes.
+- Integrated GSAP animations for smooth transitions.
+- Used React.js and Next.js for development.
+- Ensured images follow the specified dimensions.
+- Followed the Figma design for accurate layout and styling.
+- Optimized performance and accessibility.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: